Your cart is currently empty!

 – Sit under a tree, or on a patch of grass with your shoes off (weather permitting)

-– Dig in the dirt: plant flowers, make mud pies, or just bury your toes in the soil
+– Dig in the dirt: plant flowers, make mud pies, or just bury your toes in the soil - Move Your Body.

 Physical movement outdoors increases our connection to nature and aids our overall wellness.
 This can be as gentle as stretching, or as vigorous as trail running.
-Whatever level of movement is right for you, find a way to do some of it outdoors.
+Whatever level of movement is right for you, find a way to do some of it outdoors. - Make Observations.

 – Put out a bird feeder near a window or outside bench so you can see it easily, and keep notes on what kinds of birds (and/or squirrels) visit

 – Observe one place in nature through the cycle of the seasons, and notice how that place changes over time.
-Consider using a tree or view from a window at your home or office.
+Consider using a tree or view from a window at your home or office. - Be Mindful.

 Mindful time means working to quiet your ‘talking’ brain and honing in on where you are and/or what you’re doing instead.
 Learning to quiet the chatter in our heads, even just for 5 or 10 minutes, can have lasting benefits on our mental and emotional health.
 Being in nature gives you something to focus on instead of your internal monologue.
 Try to spend some of your nature connection with no agenda other than to just be present with what nature has to offer you.

-For more information on the health benefits of connecting with nature, check out some of the resources below, and download my free Healing with Nature Connection Poster to share these tips with others in a colorful graphic.
+For more information on the health benefits of connecting with nature, check out the resources below, and download my free Healing with Nature Connection Poster to share these tips with others in a colorful graphic.

 https://www.takingcharge.csh.umn.edu/how-does-nature-impact-our-wellbeing